ohhi-vn/easyworker/README.md

 Second param is channel that user can receive signal.

 Signal is a struct with reference id and kind of end (failed, done).

+Go doesn't support return value, you need an other way to get if you neened.

 Example 1: